Tickets for Imperial Treasury: Skip The Line

 - Visit 21 rooms full of 800 years of collected royal treasures

 In the oldest part of the Hofburg Imperial Palace sits a treasure trove of jewels and riches.
-21 rooms full of jewellery, weapons, gems, garments, and other symbols of wealth and prestige, collected over 800 years by the Habsburgs, this is quite possibly is the most important treasury in the world.
+21 rooms full of jewelry, weapons, gems, garments, and other symbols of wealth and prestige, collected over 800 years by the Habsburgs, this is quite possibly is the most important treasury in the world.

 When it comes to royal accessories, this place is unbeatable.
 It's 21 rooms full of jewel-encrusted crowns, necklaces, sceptres and orbs.
 Not only stunning to look at, these objects are historically significant - including the Imperial Crown of the Holy Roman Empire.